A few FAQs

 Do you have makeup ranges suitable for vegans/vegetarians?

-Yes, on request I am able to provide makeup using only vegan makeup and synthetic brushes.
+Yes, on request I am able to provide makeup using only cruelty-free and/or vegan makeup and synthetic brushes.

 Why is bridal makeup more expensive than occasion makeup?